 \item Suppose that $h$ satisfies Carath\'eodory's condition, and for every compact set $C\subset V$, $h$ is Lipschitz in $x$ on $C$.
 Moreover, suppose that for every $(t^+,x^+)\in V$, there exists a convex neighborhood of $t^+$ such that $t\mapsto h(t,x^+)$ is integrable on this neighborhood.
 Choose any $(t^*,x^*)\in V$.
-Suppose that $x_1(t),x_2(t)$ are two solutions of (\ref{CODE}) such that $(t,x_i(t))\in V$ for every $t\in I_i$, where $I_i$ is the domain of $x_i(t)$.
-Then, $x_1(t)=x_2(t)$ for every $t\in I_1\cap I_2$.\footnote{Results 2) and 3) are known as Carath\'eodory-Picard-Lindel\"of's existence theorem.
-For the proof, see Section 0.4 of Ioffe and Tikhomirov (1979).}
+Suppose that $x_1(t),x_2(t)$ are two solutions to (\ref{CODE}) such that $(t,x_i(t))\in V$ for every $t\in I_i$, where $I_i$ is the domain of $x_i(t)$.
+Then, $x_1(t)=x_2(t)$ for every $t\in I_1\cap I_2$.\footnote{Results 2) and 3) are known as the Carath\'eodory-Picard-Lindel\"of existence theorem.
+For a proof, see Section 0.4 of Ioffe and Tikhomirov \cite{IT}.}